 This simple dimensional analysis (which makes no assumptions about energy sources) yields a dependency which is in quite good agreement with observations; for solar-type main-sequence stars, the empirical mass-luminosity relationship is $L \propto M^{3.5}$.
-Small discrepancies between the simple analysis and nature should come as no surprise, as our two underpinning assumptions - radiative energy transport and negligible radiation-pressure support -are never fully realised in real stars.

 Box 12.2.
-It may not be immediately obvious that the intensity of the radiation field in stellar interiors is, essentially, isotropic; after all, outside the energy-generating core, the full stellar luminosity is transmitted across any spherical surface of radius r.
-However, if this flux is small compared to the local mean intensity, then isotropy of the latter is justified.
+It may not be immediately obvious that the radiation field in stellar interiors is, essentially, isotropic; after all, outside the energy-generating core, the full stellar luminosity is transmitted across any spherical surface of radius r.
+However, if this flux is small compared to the local mean intensity, then isotropy is justified.